 being, and making our way forward in relation to the mutual impacts of

 Autism in a world that does not provide the specific best practices

-We have two big final 2012-2021 ten year mission plan goals to achieve before we make another huge leap of faith in good works yielding positive ends and put it all out there:
+In 2018, two big 2012-2021 ten year mission plan goals must be completed before we make this next huge leap of faith in good works yielding positive ends by putting it all out there:

 First we are going to translate the research work of

 the last quarter century into new online resources that will include the

 update and relaunch of our web matrix map of information about

 Autism with a radical new focus.
 Our last home page matrix focused on usual fact-based information grounded in